agrawald/ms-micronaut-http/README.md

 # configuration

-Following environment variable should be initialized with correct values from GCP project and GKE point of view
+Following environment variable should be initialized with correct values from GCP project and GKE point of view, in cloudbuild.yaml or in the Cloud Build console.

 ```yaml
   _K8S_LABELS: ''
   _K8S_NAMESPACE: default